2KRISHNAYADAV/JobValidator/README.md

-# JobValidator - build in stage 😁 no file
+# JobValidator - Build in stage 😁 no file

 ## Protecting Job Seekers From Fraud
 **Detect Fake Job Postings With AI-Powered Analysis**